pavanpodila/long-form-writing/mobx-quick-start/index.md

 Notice the use of decorators such as `@observable`, `@action`, `@observer` and `@inject` that sets up the connections between the Store, React Components and the firing of actions.
 This is the minimal and essential boilerplate you have to write to create a React Component that automatically re-renders itself anytime the `done` or `title` properties change.

 You can also see the use of `@computed`, a special decorator that automatically tracks its dependent observables and produces up-to-date values.
 Such properties are called _computed-properties_ or _derivations_ in MobX.
-Derivations are just _Reactions in disguise_.

 In the _constructor_ of the `TodoStore`, we have setup a simple reaction that monitors the computed `json` property.
 When it changes, it fires a network call to persist the todo on the server.
 The `json` property internally tracks the `done` and `title` properties and changes whenever any of them change.